 How we collect information from you

-Australia for Dolphins collects personal information from a variety of sources including the individuals to whom the information relates, family members and associates, other fundraising organisations, community service organisations, schools, employers, and other individuals and/or entities who may have information relevant to Australia for Dolphins’ activities.
-As a general principle, where personal information is not collected directly from the individual concerned, Australia for Dolphins will take reasonable steps to ensure that the individual is informed about the collection unless the individual has previously expressly or impliedly consented to the collection.
+As a general principle, where personal information is not collected directly from the individual concerned, Action for Dolphins will take reasonable steps to ensure that the individual is informed about the collection unless the individual has previously expressly or impliedly consented to the collection.
 Personal information will only be collected in a manner that is lawful and fair.

 How we use and/or disclose information about you

-Australia for Dolphins will only use and/ or disclose information for the purpose(s) for which it was collected unless otherwise required or authorised by law.
-Australia for Dolphins may be required by the legal process (subpoena, search warrant, Notice of Discovery) to disclose personal information.
+Action for Dolphins will only use and/ or disclose information for the purpose(s) for which it was collected unless otherwise required or authorised by law.
+Action for Dolphins may be required by the legal process (subpoena, search warrant, Notice of Discovery) to disclose personal information.

-Generally, Australia for Dolphins will only transfer personal information overseas where the individual expressly consents to such transfer.
-However, given the significant amount of electronic information collected by Australia for Dolphins and that many software vendors and service providers are outside of Australian boundaries, personal information may be transferred outside of Australia in the course of managing that information.
-Before transferring any information outside of Australia, Australia for Dolphins will take reasonable steps to ensure that:
+Generally, Action for Dolphins will only transfer personal information overseas where the individual expressly consents to such transfer.
+However, given the significant amount of electronic information collected by Action for Dolphins and that many software vendors and service providers are outside of Australian boundaries, personal information may be transferred outside of Australia in the course of managing that information.
+Before transferring any information outside of Australia, Action for Dolphins will take reasonable steps to ensure that:

 Countries to which information is currently transferred for the purposes of management of personal information include New Zealand, the United States of America, the United Kingdom, the member nations of the European Union, India, Singapore and China.